Natural Pet Food in Australia: Why Real Ingredients Matter

 What is the difference between natural and premium dog food?

-“Natural” refers to ingredient sources and minimal artificial additives.
-“Premium” usually indicates higher meat content, better fats and fewer low-value fillers — but the term isn’t regulated.
-Some foods are both natural and premium; others are premium in price only.
-Always check labels rather than relying on marketing language.
+“Natural” usually refers to ingredient source and lower reliance on artificial additives.
+“Premium” often suggests better ingredient quality or higher meat content, but the term is not tightly regulated.
+Some foods are both natural and premium.
+Others are mainly premium in marketing tone and price.

 Can cats eat natural dog food?